wuksoy/sorter/README.md

 # sorter
+This is a repository containing the sorting algorithms that I learnt over the years.

-collection of sorting algorithms written for practise
+## list of sorting algorithms
+- Bubble Sort